tdunning/MicroSpice/examples/xmit-filter/README.md

 This performance of the evolved filter is roughly on par with a 5th order standard design that uses exact component values but it can be built with parts on hand.
+On the other hand, it achieves this performance at the cost of roughly 7dB of ripple in the passband which would make the evolved design unusable in more general applications.